mrinaldhillon/libinput-config/README.md

 ## How to build and install

-Before the install, make sure the following prerequisites are met:
+Before installing, make sure the following prerequisites are met:

 * You're running an X11 server or a Wayland compositor that uses libinput for input handling.
 If it uses another library such as